coursera-dl/coursera-dl/README.md

 * If results show 0 sections, you most likely have an invalid cookies file.
   * It's possible the cookies are already expired.
 This can happen very quickly.
     Try recreating your cookies.txt by logging in and re-copying the cookie file (step 3-5 above).
-  * If you get the error: "ValueError: need more than 1 value to unpack", the process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.
+  * If you get the error: `ValueError: need more than 1 value to unpack`, the process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.